-I like them because they record the lessons so you can fit it around you’re life.
-For me I had two kids, one a hyper active toddler that was refusing to sleep, so when she eventually conked out at 12 pm I could begin studying.
+I like them because they record the lessons so you can fit them around you’re life.
+For me, I had two kids, one a hyperactive toddler that was refusing to sleep, so when she eventually conked out at 12 pm I could begin studying.

-In all honesty I’m not sure how I’ve crammed everything in in just five months, there is so much to learn about blogging but being able to study this around my life was amazing.
+In all honesty, I’m not sure how I’ve crammed everything in just five months, there is so much to learn about blogging but being able to study this around my life was amazing.

-Social Media Marketing has helped me to grow multiple social media platforms and ultimatley help me to grow much faster.
+Social Media Marketing has helped me to grow multiple social media platforms and ultimately help me to grow much faster.
 I wouldn’t be where I am now without this course and I think it would be useful to any business.

-There’s even an option to sign up to a years worth of content with a subscription and study as much content as you’d like across a whole range of topics.
+There’s even an option to sign up for a year’s worth of content with a subscription and study as much content as you’d like across a whole range of topics.

 Whatever business you’re planning there is something for everyone.

-I wouldn’t of had the confidence to go for it as much as I have without the Shaw academy, so I’m writing this article as a thank you for their course.
+I wouldn’t have had the confidence to go for it as much as I have without the Shaw academy, so I’m writing this article as a thank you for their course.

 Five months down the line, after a lot of learning, hard work, tenacity and stubborn determination, I’ve started making money, but more importantly, I can check the stuff off my checklist: